OpenJohnMacGregor/ElisaPages/docs/PseudoDIA.md

 User: The User is an (abstract) organizational entity that develops a system, which includes one specific configuration of the pre-existing configurable software (Linux Kernel), and puts this system into the public space.
 The term User may incorporate multiple organizations in a supply chain up to the OEM, and it includes all phases of the system development, from system design, requirements engineering, configuring the kernel, building the kernel, HW-SW integration and to production, maintenance and decommission.

-The definitions above are an extract from the Glossary at https://docs.google.com/document/d/1d91Znr2IWPI3pgDk_Nz2BcVNWHQgyBxk_18dAqnskiw/edit?usp=sharing.
+The definitions above are an extract from the Glossary [Kernel Development Process WG Glossary][devWG glossary].

 For a better solution based on those definitions, I came up with this basic idea: